AboudyKreidieh/h-baselines/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for contributing to mbrl-traffic!
+Thank you for contributing to h-baselines!

 Please make sure you keep the title of your pull request short and informative, and that you fill in the following template accurately (don't forget to remove